Spiritual, Moral, Social, Cultural Development and British Values

 -Our Behaviour and Anti-Bullying policies set out a zero tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff and parents and carer

 - Through our work on the UN Convention on the Rights of the child (Level 1 Rights Respecting School Award), children are regularly considering their own choices and the lives of children around the world.
 They are encouraged to act to make positive change so more children can achieve those rights – e.g. through fund raising.
 Concepts of rights and responsibilities are part of everyday discussion with children.

-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety, PHSE and International Primary Curriculum.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety, PHSE and our Greenfield Curriculum.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our pupils to make choices safely; for example:

 - Choices about how they record their learning in lessons

 - Evaluation of their learning within lessons through self assessment, peer marking, feedback and target setting

 - Key Stage Two children present their achievements and targets at parents evenings